Scientific Name

 Description

 Echinocereus coccineus is a small cactus with erect, spherical to cylindrical, dark green stems with 5 to 20 ribs lined with clusters of long spines.
-The stems are loosely aggregated into clumps or tightly packed into rounded mounds.
-The stems are up to 16 inches (40 cm) tall and 6 inches (15 cm) in diameter.
-Spines are ashy white to gray, brown, yellowish, reddish, or black, often dark-tipped.
-They are up to 3.2 inches (8 cm) long.
-Each areole bears 1 to 18 radial and 0 to 6 central spines.
+The stems are loosely arranged into clumps or tightly packed into rounded mounds.
+They can grow up to 16 inches (40 cm) tall and 6 inches (15 cm) in diameter.
+The spines are ashy white to gray, brown, yellowish, reddish, or black, and often dark-tipped.
+They can measure up to 3.2 inches (8 cm) long.
+Each areole bears 1 to 18 radial spines and up to 6 central spines, which are sometimes absent.

-The long-lasting, showy flowers are funnel-shaped, up to 3.2 inches (8 cm) long, and up to 1.2 inches (3 cm) in diameter, and appear from late spring to early summer.
+The long-lasting, showy flowers are funnel-shaped and bloom from late spring to early summer, reaching 3.2 inches (8 cm) in length and 1.2 inches (3 cm) in diameter.
 They are crimson or scarlet, less often orange-red, rarely rose-pink, with or without a whitish or yellowish, sometimes pink central part.
-Fruits are greenish or yellowish to pinkish, bright red or brownish tinged, up to 1.6 inches (4 cm) in diameter, and contain a white pulp and black seeds.
+The fruits are greenish or yellowish to pinkish, bright red or brownish tinged, and contain a white pulp and black seeds.
+They can reach up to 1.6 inches (4 cm) in diameter.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
 When repotting a cactus, remove it from its pot and remove any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.